MD Program

 Rural Focus

-As part of our commitment to serving surrounding rural communities, the UP curriculum collaboratively addresses complex rural healthcare challenges to provide meaningful and implementable solutions.
+As part of our commitment to serving surrounding rural communities, the UP regional campus collaboratively addresses complex rural healthcare challenges to provide meaningful and implementable solutions.
 Lion Care and LION Mobile Clinics are examples of student-led initiatives to increase access to health care for under-resourced rural communities of central Pennsylvania

 A Culture of Respect and Humanistic Care